Olympic–Hawke collision

 Olympic was, at the time, the world's largest ocean liner and was undergoing what would have been her fifth voyage.
 In the course of the collision, Hawke lost her inverted bow, which was replaced by a straight bow.
 The subsequent trial pronounced Hawke to be free from any blame.
 During the trial, a theory was advanced that the large amount of water displaced by Olympic had generated a suction that had drawn Hawke off course, causing the Olympics voyage to be delayed.
 The White Star Line also lost on appeal.

 The collision had the consequence of delaying the completion and maiden voyage of Olympics sister ship, RMS Titanic.
 Due to the financial blow suffered from collision, the White Star Line was eager to get Olympic back into service and diverted workers from the still-under-construction Titanic to help with the repairs.

 Collision

 Damage to the Olympic under the waterline.

 The collision took place as Olympic and Hawke were running parallel to each other through the Solent.
 As Olympic turned to starboard, the wide radius of her turn took the commander of Hawke, William Frederick Blunt, by surprise, and he was unable to take sufficient avoiding action.
 Hawkes bow, which had been designed to sink ships by ramming them, collided with Olympics starboard side near the stern, tearing two large holes in Olympics hull, above and below the waterline, resulting in the flooding of two of her watertight compartments and a twisted propeller shaft.
 Olympic settled slightly by the stern, but in spite of the damage was able to return to Southampton under her own power; no one was killed or seriously injured.
-HMS Hawke suffered severe damage to her bow and nearly capsized.
+HMS Hawke suffered severe damage to her bow but also managed to stay afloat.